These longer worked examples combine several clutchcall commands into a realistic scenario.

 Reserve your subdomain

-The handle is bound to your account and enforced by the session token — a stale slug can’t escape your namespace.
+The handle is bound to your account.
+The session token enforces it.
+A stale slug cannot escape your namespace.

 3